Helstar: History

-Early days and Combat-era (1982–1986)
+Early days and Combat era (1982–1986)

 Helstar began with a basic heavy metal style in 1983 with two demos, followed by their first studio album in 1984 titled Burning Star for Combat Records, making them label mates with Megadeth and Exodus.
 Struggles within the band and management issues led to changes in the band's line-up.
 After a year they released the Remnants of War album, also on Combat, produced by Randy Burns.
 The band played their first arena show in December 1985 opening for Stryper at the Sam Houston Coliseum.

-Metal Blade-era (1987–1989)
+Metal Blade era (1987–1989)

 In 1987, they briefly moved to Los Angeles with another line-up change, with guitarist Rob Trevino departing, and it is believed that the song "Abandon Ship", from the 1988 album A Distant Thunder, was dedicated to his departure.
 Along with guitarist André Corbin, Frank Ferreira was an addition to drums.
 They returned to Houston in 1988, signed with Metal Blade Records and recorded the A Distant Thunder album produced by Bill Metoyer.
 The band subsequently toured as openers for acts such as Yngwie Malmsteen, Anthrax, Megadeth, Slayer, Exodus, and Armored Saint.

 In 1989, the band released Nosferatu, which many fans consider their greatest album.
 It was based on the early Dracula film and contained spoken sound bites from the 1979 adaptation.
 Shortly after a tour of the album, the band recorded a four-song demo which did not gain interest from labels.
 André Corbin, Frank Ferreria, and Larry Barragan left the band in 1990 to pursue other interests, essentially ending the group for the time being.

 Demos, Multiples of Black, and hiatuses (1990–2000)

 Between 1990 and 1993, Helstar released a few demos that failed to receive great recognition.
-In 1995, Helstar released a new David Ellefson-produced studio album, entitled Multiples of Black, but did not achieve the quality from earlier albums, and fans consider it their worst release.
+In 1995, Helstar released a new David Ellefson-produced studio album, entitled Multiples of Black.
+The band would effectively go on hiatus shortly afterwards.

 The members of Helstar, namely James Rivera, cooperated in other bands between 1993 and 2002: Seven Witches for a short time in 1993, Distant Thunder in 1995, Chaotic Order in 1997, and Destiny's End.
 The latter was a group put together by former members of New Eden and joined by Rivera that released two studio albums, Breathe Deep the Dark in 1998 and Transition in 2002.